qdrant/landing_page/qdrant-landing/content/documentation/tutorials/create-snapshot.md

 ---
-title: Create and restore collections from snapshot
+title: Create and restore from snapshot
 weight: 14
 ---